 - The Outreach task-group will focus on the TDep Total Deposition maps website and product updates.
 This task-group will focus on messaging (i.e. social media alerts) and identifying new stakeholders and collaborators.

-- Evaluating the differences in deposition model outputs, deposition measurements, and actual deposition rates and how these vary along environmental gradients and across ecosystems.
+- how deposition estimates and critical loads vary along environmental gradients and across ecosystems.

-- Assessing deposition measurement methods (bulk precipitation collectors, ion exchange resin (IER) columns, snowpack, and lichen tissue) in comparison to modeled values.
+- Assessing deposition measurement methods (filter-based samplers, bulk precipitation collectors, ion exchange resin (IER) columns, snowpack, and lichen tissue) in comparison to modeled values.

 - Evaluating deposition model estimates (CMAQ, TDEP, CAMx, and ADAGIO) and compare to measurements to assess the spatial variability of uncertainty.